 Pope Pius V excommunicated Elizabeth and decreed that she was a pretender to the throne.

-A plot known as the Ridolfi Plot, led by Roberto Ridolfi, which sought to depose Elizabeth and replace her with Mary Queen of Scots was discovered by Elizabeth’s ministers.
+This plot, led by Roberto Ridolfi, sought to depose Elizabeth and replace her with Mary Queen of Scots.
+The plot was discovered by Elizabeth’s ministers.

 SHORT TERM CAUSES